Yankees vs Twins: Odds, Spread, and Total

 Yankees vs Twins Betting Trends

-- The NY Yankees are 9-1 SU in their last 10 games against Minnesota.
+- NY Yankees are 10-2 SU in their last 12 games against Minnesota.

+- NY Yankees are 14-4 SU in their last 18 games on the road.

 Yankees vs Twins Injury Reports